driessenslucas/researchproject/Thesis.md

   markdown::pdf_document:
     fig_caption: yes
 abstract: |
-  This research explores the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
-The primary objective is to determine if and how an RL agent, specifically a Double Deep Q-Network (DDQN), can successfully navigate a physical maze after being trained in a virtual environment.
+  This research explored the feasibility of transferring a trained reinforcement learning (RL) agent from a simulation to the real world, focusing on maze navigation.
+The primary objective was to determine if and how an RL agent, specifically a Double Deep Q-Network (DDQN), could successfully navigate a physical maze after being trained in a virtual environment.

-  First, we will explore suitable virtual environments for training an RL agent and evaluate the most effective reinforcement learning techniques for this application.
-The study then addresses the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.
+  First, suitable virtual environments for training an RL agent were explored and the most effective reinforcement learning techniques for this application were evaluated.
+The study then addressed the challenges in translating simulation-trained behaviors to real-world performance, such as sensor data interpretation and movement replication.

-  Results show that the DDQN agent, trained in a simulated maze, can navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.
+  Results showed that the DDQN agent, trained in a simulated maze, could navigate a physical maze with some challenges in sensor data interpretation and, more importantly, movement replication.

   This study contributes to AI and robotics by providing insights and methodologies for Sim2Real transfer in RL, with potential applications extending beyond robotics to other fields where simulation-based training is beneficial.
 preface: |